-We thank our clients participating in this year's PPMI reporting, while still we hope such reporting will be replaced by full transparency on vessel emissions in the future.
+"We promise to continue doing We thank our clients participating our best to support you in your in this year's PPMI reporting, while still we hope such reporting will be replaced by full transparency on vessel emissions in the future.
 Climate change requires action and ambition.
 Mindful that neither we, nor our clients, are apprehensive about being ambitious in business, we should not be any less ambitious when it comes to safeguarding the future of people and the planet.